Joe Modise: Suspension of the armed struggle

+In government

 The building of the new South Africa Defence Force (SADF)

 During 1993 Modise was instrumental in negotiating the integration of officials of the South African Defence Force (SADF) and those of the liberation armies.
 Apart from this task Modise served on the defence sub-council of the Transitional Executive Council from December 1993 to April 1994.
 After the first democratic elections in April 1994 President Nelson Mandela appointed him as South Africa's Minister of Defence where together with his comrades General Siphiwe Nyanda (Defence Chief from 1998) and Ronnie Kasrils (deputy minister of defence) gallantly led the integration of the liberation armies and former colonial forces into a new, professional defence force.

 In the new South Africa, Modise also founded the Umkhonto we Sizwe Veterans Association and was elected "Life President".
 Modise's professional contribution to overthrowing apartheid and to establish a new democracy has been recognised.
 On 22 November 2001 President Thabo Mbeki awarded Modise the country's highest civilian honour, the Order of the Star of South Africa (non-Military), Class 1: Grand Cross (Gold).
 In addition, numerous roads and human settlements have been named after him.